Tips for Cleaning Your AC System

 2. Clean the Outside

 Then use the vacuum to gently clean the metallic fins.
-These pieces are also known as condenser coils and move heat away from your system.
+These pieces are also referred to as condenser coils and move heat away from your system.

-You need to be cautious with these delicate coils.
-Misshapen or crushed fins can influence efficiency.
+You need to be careful with these fragile coils.
+Misshapen or crushed fins can impact efficiency.

 3. Fix Bent Fins

-Use a butter knife to straighten warped fins.
-You can also get a fin comb from an appliance parts store.
-A pro from Age Heating & Cooling should take care of severe damage.
+Use a butter knife to adjust bent fins.
+You can also get a fin comb from an appliance part retailer.
+A pro from Age Heating & Cooling should fix large amounts of damage.

 4. Clean the Inside

-After extracting the fan, fish out leaves and other yard litter.
-Then mop the inside of the equipment with a wet sponge.
+After extracting the fan, pull out leaves and other yard waste.
+Then wipe the inside of the equipment with a wet sponge.

 The only coil cleaner you should use is water.
-Use slight pressure from a hose nozzle to rinse the fins, spraying water from the inside out.
-Put the fan back in once you’re completed.
+Use light pressure from a hose nozzle to wash the fins, showering water from the inside out.
+Replace the fan once you’re finished.

 5. Test Your Air Conditioner

-It’s safe to restore power and turn your air conditioner back on.
-If it’s not working correctly, give us a call at 208-578-4258.
+Now it’s time to restore power and turn your air conditioner back on.
+If it’s not working like it should, contact us a call at 208-603-2210.

 Related: Air Conditioner Service: Pay a Little Now, Save Later